LabinotSh/nosTech/README.md

   - npm install.

 2.## Also create .env file in your back end folder, where you will be putting
-     the constants for database connection and for access/refresh token.\
+     the constants for database connection and for access/refresh token, and your own email/pw credentials.

   ###Create your own:\
      #1.MONGO_URI -> Database connection with MongoDB\